 Section 1.
 Rates of Pay: Wage rates for 2013 shall be as listed in Addendum A. Wage rates for regular part-time employees shall be prorated based upon the ratio of hours actually worked to the standard 40-hour workweek.
-The Union Coalition cost-of-living adjustment Memorandum of Agreement, "Addressing The 2011 Budget Crisis", effective through December 31, 2014 and attached as Appendix D is incorporated into this collective bargaining agreement herein by reference (King County document code: 192C0113 Appendix D 000U0310 COLA-2011_192_scsg.pdf).

 Section 2.
+Effective January 1, 2014 all wage rates in effect for the classifications listed in Addendum A shall receive a cost-of-living increase as set forth in the Union Coalition cost-of-living adjustment Memorandum of Agreement, "Addressing The 2011 Budget Crisis", effective through December 31, 2014 attached as Appendix D and incorporated into this collective bargaining agreement herein by reference (King County document code: 191C0113\Appendix D\000U0310\COLA-2011\191\scsg.pdf).

-All compensation related provisions of this collective bargaining agreement (CBA) (including but not limited to Articles 7 and 8) may be reopened after December 31, 2013 upon written notice by either party, for the purpose of bargaining compensation related provisions of this CBA that will be effective on a date agreed to by the parties.
+Section 3.
+Article 7 (Wages) as well as other compensation related Articles of this CBA may be reopened after December 31, 2014 upon written notice by either party, for the purpose of bargaining compensation related provisions of this collective bargaining agreement (CBA) that will be effective on a date agreed to by the parties.
 The parties agree to bargain such provisions in 2013 or 2014 with the intent of having an agreement in place on compensation items before January 1, 2015.